jawadjawid/recruitle/README.md

 ## Final
 * Search filter on job postings
-* Candidates can browse companies
+* Candidates can browse jobs for specific companies
 * User can see their own applications
 * Company can see/edit their own job postings
 * Descriptions for jobs